 Meg O'Hara is a Canadian landscape painter.
 She makes large scale paintings for private and corporate collections.
-Over her career, she has focused more and more on her passion for skiing.
-She is best known for painting custom pieces of artwork for ski resorts, heli-lodges and ski chalets.
+Over her career, she has focused more and

 "Nothing inspires me more than time in the mountains!
 Every time I'm outside in the mountains I'm trying to decide which peaks to paint, and which peaks to summit.
 I love mother nature and want to use my artwork as a way of immortalizing it forever.
 I hope people see my paintings and are encouraged to play outside and enjoy the nature that surrounds them." - Meg O'Hara